Vast but easy to drive with a tough, truck-like build

 In late 2017 there was a further update introducing the Daily Blue Power range – an efficiency-focused family of models easily identified by their controversial blue detailing (it’s the wheels that really make people raise their eyebrows…) and racy red seat belts.

-Claimed to be the first vans to meet so-called Real Driving Emissions regulations (which don’t come into force until 2020), these are also known as the Daily RDE models.
+The first vans to meet so-called Real Driving Emissions regulations (which came into force in 2020), these are also known as the Daily RDE models.

 Iveco Daily engines – diesel power and alternative fuels

 Regular Daily models have either 2.3-litre or 3.0-litre four-cylinder diesel engines, with power output ranging from 116hp through to 205hp (210hp from 2019).

-However, Iveco also offers alternative fuel vehicles in the form of the 136hp Daily Natural Power, which runs on compressed natural gas, and the Daily Electric, available with a choice of battery configurations depending on whether your priorities are maximum driving range or maximum payload.
+However, Iveco also offers alternative fuel vehicles in the form of the 136hp Daily Natural Power, which runs on compressed natural gas, and the Daily Electric, although this is not currently available to order in the UK.

-All conventional models are rear-wheel drive, though four-wheel drive conversions are available.
+All conventional models are rear-wheel drive, though 4x4 versions of the Iveco Daily are available - which we've tested separately.

-The Hi-Matic eight-speed automatic gearbox is an optional extra that’s well worth considering.
+The excellent Hi-Matic eight-speed automatic gearbox is an optional extra that’s well worth considering.

 Keep reading for our full review of the Iveco Daily, but suffice to say this is an impressive vehicle – especially if your priorities stretch beyond 3.5-tonne gross vehicle weight.